Rama Chandra Panda: Political career

-He has joined Biju Janata Dal on 12 January 2017, under the leadership and in presence of Naveen Patnaik.
-He was The National Vice-President of BJP Kisan Morcha of (2013-2015).
-He was the State Executive Member of BJP, Odisha Unit.
-Earlier he held these posts of Chairman of two Odisha State Public Undertakings namely Odisha Lift Irrigation Corporation and Odisha Agro Industries Corporation.
+He joined Biju Janata Dal on 12 January 2017, under the leadership and in presence of Naveen Patnaik.
+He was The national vice-president of BJP Kisan Morcha of (2013–2015).
+He was the state executive member of BJP, Odisha Unit.
+Earlier he held these posts of chairman of two Odisha State Public Undertakings namely Odisha Lift Irrigation Corporation and Odisha Agro Industries Corporation.

 He had quit from BJP, Odisha to join Uma Bharti's Bharatiya Janshakti Party on 30 April 2006.
 With Arabinda Dhali, a former transport and corporation minister and two-time MLA from Malkangiri district he had joined the above said party.
 Perhaps intervention by outside leaders in Ganjam District Organization was reason for his decision leaving the party.

 Later, almost after a year on 7 April 2007 he rejoined BJP, after getting absolute majority by his supports in Gram Panchayat elections in Ganjam Block.